limebit/medmodels/docs/user_guide/03_treatment_effect.md

 As with other modules in *MedModels*, the [`TreatmentEffect`](medmodels.treatment_effect.treatment_effect.TreatmentEffect){target="_blank"} class is meant to be instantiated using a builder pattern, thanks to its [`builder()`](medmodels.treatment_effect.treatment_effect.TreatmentEffect.builder){target="_blank"} method.

 This instantiation requires a minimum of two arguments: a `treatment` and an `outcome`.
 These have to be the names of the MedRecord's `Groups` that contain the respective nodes.
+Also, the patient group needs to be specified if it does not correspond to the default `patient`.
 Here, we can see how we can create these groups by using the Query Engine.
 More information on how to use this powerful and efficient tool here: [Query Engine](02a_query_engine.md).

 ```{literalinclude} scripts/03_treatment_effect.py
 ---